-"Led to workplace bullying, employers manipulating IMG's plight to work in Distribution Priority Areas/District of Workforce Shortage.
+"Led to workplace bullying, employers manipulating IMG's plight to work in DPA/DWS areas.
 Overworked & underpaid.
 No work life balance when all after hours, weekends & public holidays are spent working thus leading to lack of social support network."

 "I found the set up very confusing / racist really, that I was discriminated against.
 I think ultimately, it contributed to my decision to leave"